-A plants or animal that has been transported and is now living outside its native range is known as a non-native species.
-For example, a plant that is native to Asia but now living in Maine is non-native.
+A plant or animal that has been transported and is now living outside its native range is known as a non-native species.
+For example, a plant that originated in Asia, but is now found living in Maine is non-native.

 What are invasive species?